VortexCoyote/x3tr0v.github.io/_posts/2020-03-09-Specialization.md

 ## Rendering the waveform efficiently
-Something that many users of the official osu!mania editor has been missing, is a waveform.
+Something that many users of the official osu!mania editor have been missing, is a waveform.
 A waveform is useful for all kinds of things, such as visually pointing out where sounds starts and ends, which helps a great deal with timing your beatmaps.
 To draw the waveform, I need first and foremost the audio data.
 To ensure the best compatability with osu, I used the audio library [BASS](https://www.un4seen.com/), which is a commonly used C library for playing audio.
 BASS does have a few low level functions for situations just like these.
 So through the documentation I found `BASS_ChannelGetData()`, which returns a pointer to the audio data.
 ```cpp
 mySongByteLength = BASS_ChannelGetLength(decoder, BASS_POS_BYTE);
 myWaveFormData = (float*)std::malloc(mySongByteLength);